mpolitano/bounded-exhaustive-api-testgen/BEAPI_OPT.md

   - `Schedule`: builders.Schedule (`Schedule`)

-Note: The text that is inside parentheses in each case, corresponds to the short names used in **Table 2** of **Section 4.2** of the paper, to identify each case study.
-For space reasons, the aforementioned paper table shows only results from the `2_roops` and `4_real-world` benchmarks, while the others were included in the replication package that accompanies the paper.
+Note: In parentheses are the short names used in **Table 2** of **Section 4.2** of the paper to identify each case study.
+The results for some case studies are not reported in the table for space reasons; these can be found online PONER LINK CACHO.

 ## Running all experiments from a single benchmark (slow)

-To reproduce all the experiments for a specific benchmark using all of `BEAPI` configurations, for all scopes within XXX and YYY COMPLETAR! pick and run one of following commands:
+To reproduce all the experiments for a specific benchmark using all four `BEAPI` configurations, for all scopes within XXX and YYY COMPLETAR CACHO! pick and run one of following commands:

 ```
 ./run-testgen-beapi-optimizations-0_korat.sh
 ./run-testgen-beapi-optimizations-1_kiasan.sh
 ./run-testgen-beapi-optimizations-2_roops.sh
 ./run-testgen-beapi-optimizations-3_fajita.sh
-./run-testgen-beapi-optimizations-real-world.sh
+./run-testgen-beapi-optimizations-4_real_world.sh
 ```

-Note: Running one of the above scripts might take a day or longer depending on your hardware
+Note: Running one of the above scripts might take a day or longer (more?
+CACHO?) depending on your hardware.

 ## Running all the experiments (very slow)